FOR IMMEDIATE RELEASE:

 Contact: Kay Phillips – 706-529-1032

-The Mount Rachel Star has been a community tradition since 1935, when the late Carl McCamy, former superintendent of Dalton Utilities, had the original 30-foot tall wooden structure built.
-The temporary structure was placed on top of Mt.
-Rachel each December, and the star was lit every year after 1935, except during the blackouts in World War II.
+The Mount Rachel Star has been a community tradition since 1935 when the late Carl McCamy had the wooden structure built.
+The temporary star structure was placed on top of Mount Rachel each December and was lit every year after 1935, except during the blackouts in World War II.
 In 1947, the original wooden structure was replaced with a permanent structure made of iron.
 Then in 2005, the star was completely overhauled by Dalton Utilities’ personnel.
-They rebuilt the frame, replaced all the lights and rewired the structure.
-The Mount Rachel Star, visible from miles away, now measures 40 feet in diameter, towers 65 feet above the mountain, and has over 230 LED bulbs to give the star its warm glow.
+They rebuilt the frame, replaced all the lights, and rewired the structure.
+The Mount Rachel Star now measures 40 feet in diameter, towers 65 feet above the mountain, and has over 230 LED bulbs allowing the star to be seen from miles away.

-To read more about the Mount Rachel Star, owned and maintained by Dalton Utilities, please visit our website at www.dutil.com.
+Read more about the Mount Rachel Star on our website at www.dutil.com. ####